This is more than just a debt blog. It’s a website about transforming who you are and finding your purpose through improving your finances.

 - How to say goodbye to dead weight like debt and unnecessary expenses that are disrupting your progress

-- How to finally view your life as something that you have complete control over
+- How to finally view your financial life as something that you have complete control over

 I believe that we were meant to do more than just work and pay bills until we roll over and die.
-The real challenge is choosing your values and intentions for your future wisely and regaining control over your money so you can use it as a tool to create the life you truly want.
+The real challenge is choosing your values and intentions for your future wisely.
+Then, regaining control over your money so you can use it as a tool to create the life you truly want.

 Where I Came From

 I was stressed out about money and fed up with it.
-I found my first full-time job post college with a starting pay of $15/hr.
+I found my first full-time job post-college with a starting pay of $15/hr.
 It wasn’t much, but it was more than I’d ever made so I started working on changing my mindset to get more serious about improving my relationship with money.
-I also started this blog in December.
+I also stepped out on faith started this blog in December.

 Interviews and Mentions